pearl/scrap/README.md

 # Scrap

-A simple CTF platform written in Rust.
+A simple CTF platform in a single binary.

 Scrap is designed to be as fast and lightweight as possible.
 It compiles into a single Rust binary and can handle many thousands of teams.
 Furthermore, Scrap's browser webpage is completely free of JavaScript.
 Due to various design decisions, there are a few constraints: